lzap/dejq/README.md

 To keep things simple, job has a type (string, think of it as a queue name) and a payload (JSON struct, the body).
 There is no result and no data sharing.
 If jobs need to share any data, this must be done in a different way (e.g. database).

 To receive a job, register a handler function to a type.
-When the function returns no error, typically only then the job is removed from the queue but this behavior depends on implementation.
-Some implementations may try to re-deliver the job multiple times until they mark is as invalid (SQS puts the message to the dead-letter queue, Postgres implementation provides a way to find jobs with lost heartbeats via a query).
-Check notes below.
+When the function returns no error, implementations may try to redeliver it few times (for example SQS), but generally all dependant jobs will be executed too.
+This means that the application is responsible for tracking error state and optionally skipping dependant jobs if it needs to.

 Multiple jobs can be enqueued in a single Enqueue call all implementations will ensure in-order processing.
 No other workers are guaranteed to receive jobs with unfinished dependencies.